edobrb/scala-hass-interface/README.md

 [![codecov](https://codecov.io/gh/edobrb/scala-hass-interface/branch/master/graph/badge.svg)](https://codecov.io/gh/edobrb/scala-hass-interface)
 ## Purpose
 This artifact aims to create a bridge between Home Assistant web API and any JVM software.
-The purpose is to provide a complete, easy and type safe library for interacting with Hass from the JVM.
+The purpose is to provide a complete, easy and type safe library for interacting with Home Assistant from the JVM.
 [Hass Websocket documentation.](https://developers.home-assistant.io/docs/api/websocket/)

+## Requirements
+The library needs a Bearer Token in order to authenticate to your Home Assistant instance.
+It can be generated in your Home Assistant profile section.

 ## Features
--   [x] Connection via websocket
--   [x] Token authentication
--   [x] Auto-reconnection

 Supported entities and relative services:
 -   [x] Light
 -   [x] Switch